zavaco10/week-5-part-2/readme.md

 __STRETCH GOAL:__ Use CSS style classes vs element names to do your styling, except for adding the margin to the `body`.
 That is a good thing to add to every CSS file, and it should use the `body` HTML tag name.

 ## Assignment Submission
-Check in your repo, then turn in your work via the Prime Academy Assignment Application at http://primeacademy.io, as usual and don't hesitate to hit up the Slack channel as needed!
+Check in your repo, then turn in your work via the Assignment Portal, as usual and don't hesitate to hit up the Slack channel as needed!